US Supreme Court asked to review W.Va. judicial impeachments

 #ReadLocal

+Walker was cleared of an impeachment charge at her Senate trial in October.

+A week later a temporary panel of justices ruled that the impeachment efforts were a violation of the separation-of-powers doctrine and that the Legislature lacked jurisdiction to pursue the trials.

 The state constitution gives the Legislature the sole power of impeachment.
-Hanshaw says the earlier opinion "removes virtually all of the constitutional checks and balances we have on the judicial branch of government."
+Hanshaw said the earlier opinion "removes virtually all of the constitutional checks and balances we have on the judicial branch of government."

+The temporary panel first issued its ruling in response to an appeal from Workman and later applied it to trials involving Davis and Loughry, who had petitioned the court to intervene.
+The process was officially derailed when the presiding judge didn't show up to Workman's Senate trial because of the decision.

+The House's petition to the U.S. Supreme Court pertains specifically to Workman's case.

 Comments